Henaccount/Plant3dSimpleClipBox/README.md

 # Manual for ClipBox.dll for Plant3d

-see this article about how to compile and install: http://autode.sk/2jYKHJy

 <b>command: preparebox</b>
 action: box visible preparebox selection = clipbox at selection
             box invisible preparebox selection = make visible last used clipbox